Leading Individuals: International Public Law

 Work highlights

-• Representing the Republic of Congo in an arbitration initiated by Avima Fer Congo S.A and its majority shareholder Greyridge concerning a mining exploitation permit over the Avima iron ore deposit located in the Sangha department of the Congo.
+• Representing the Republic of Congo in an ICC arbitration initiated by local mining company Avima Fer and its majority shareholder Greyridge following the withdrawal of the company’s mining exploitation licence due to its failure to develop and exploit an iron ore deposit in Congo.

 Darrois Villey Maillot Brochier